 Infinera offers its training courses in two formats:

 - Classroom Learning Format: Infinera offers all of its courses in a classroom learning format with extensive hands-on labs on the latest Infinera equipment.
-Infinera has classroom locations at headquarters in Sunnyvale (CA, U.S.), London, and Hong Kong.
+Infinera has classroom locations at headquarters in Sunnyvale (CA, U.S.), London, Stockholm, and Hong Kong.
 Infinera can also deliver most class types at the customer location.

 - E-Learning Format: Infinera also offers many courses, videos, and tutorials in e-learning format.
 Most of our instructor-led courses require pre-requisites which are completed through e-learning.
 E-learning content is accessed through a compatible web browser to Infinera’s Learning Management System.
 Customers can choose to access the content on per course basis or an annual subscriptions.
 The annual subscription allows access to all Infinera Customer e-learning content for one year from purchase date.